craigtracey/keystone-init/README.md

 # keystone-init

-Configuring the OpenStack Identity service (keystone), as documented in the [OpenStack Install and Deploy manual](http://docs.openstack.org/trunk/openstack-compute/install/content/install-keystone.html), is tedious and error-prone. *keystone-init* automates the commands as written in the documentation.
+Configuring the OpenStack Identity Service (keystone), as documented in the [OpenStack Install and Deploy manual](http://docs.openstack.org/trunk/openstack-compute/install/content/install-keystone.html), is tedious and error-prone. *keystone-init* automates the commands as written in the documentation.